Large Data Volumes

 Cache invalidation

 Cache entries have a TTL (time-to-live) and can be evicted under memory pressure.
 Never assume cached data is current.
-Design your solution to gracefully handle cache misses with a fallback to SOQL.
+Design the solution to handle cache misses gracefully, with a fallback to SOQL.

 LDV Strategy Decision Guide